What to know about dizziness

 This can increase the risk of a falls and impact daily activities.

-What to do if your loved one feels dizzy:
+What to do when feeling dizzy:

 - Sit down until the feeling stops